 Would the ability to select embryos that have certain traits undermine the unconditional love between parent and child?
 Would it force parents to look at their children as designed products instead of human beings?
-Or could it lead parents to favor a "designed" child over an "undesigned" child?

 b.
 Selective Abortion

 Which traits should legitimately be selected against?
 Should parents be able to just "try again" and search for another, "better" embryo to use if the disorder is not fatal?
 Parenting is all about being prepared for anything that might happen.
 Why should conception be any different?
 Would selective abortion of embryos with disabilities lead to further inequality and discrimination of existing people with disabilities?